Back to all articles

 Be as aerodynamic as possible

-There is an increased focus by car designers on making vehicles as aerodynamic as possible.
-The RAC recommend that you don’t drive with open windows and don’t leave a roof box or roof rails on your vehicle unless necessary to make your vehicle more aerodynamic.
+There’s an increased focus by car designers on making vehicles as aerodynamic as possible.
+To make your vehicle more aerodynamic, the RAC recommends that you don’t drive with open windows and don’t leave a roof box or roof rails on your vehicle unless necessary.
 This will make your vehicles more fuel-efficient and save you money in the long term.

 Invest in better tyres

-Research conducted by Which? reveals that good quality ‘eco’ tyres can improve fuel economy by up to 6%.
-By investing in better, and more eco-friendly tyres, you could reduce your annual fuel bill by more than £50.
+The RAC also reveals that good-quality ‘eco’ tyres can reduce fuel consumption up to 7-10%.
+By investing in better and more eco-friendly tyres, you could reduce your annual fuel bill by more than £50.
 This would also help to lower your CO2 emissions and reduce the number of times you need to replace your tyres.

 Inflate your tyres correctly

-According to research by TyreSafe, UK motorists waste between £600million and £1billion on unnecessary bills due to driving with underinflated tyres.
+According to research by The Motor Ombudsman, UK motorists might be forfeiting the use of £112 million worth of tyres every year due to driving with underinflated tyres.
 Therefore, it’s important to ensure that your tyres are inflated correctly as this can save you money on fuel and make your tyres less susceptible to failure.

 Don’t idle